-When a TBU receives a message with an unrecognized OPERATION field value, this specification recommends that the TBU acknowledges the invalidation without performing any operation.
-For the encoding of this field and information on the effects of the invalidate operations, see DTI-TBU invalidation operations on page 3-71.
+When a TBU receives a message with an unrecognized OPERATION field value, it is recommended that the TBU acknowledges the invalidation without performing any operation.
+For the encoding of this field and information on the effects of the invalidate operations, see DTI-TBU invalidation operations on page 3-73.